-You'll always keep safety equipment like gloves, eye protection, and respirators on hand.
-Mind your body: It’s your most important tool in this kind of work.
-Shortcuts or careless attitude could cause you a problem, or worse.
+You'll always need to keep safety equipment like gloves, eye protection, and respirators on hand.
 Following all your safety protocols every day will help keep you, your fellow technicians, and others safe.
 Take care of yourself and make your safety a priority!

 Is HVAC Right For You?

 HVAC technicians have an interesting career and play a vital role in the lives of many people.
 Now that you have a better idea of the workday, does this sound like the career for you?
 Find an HVAC program local to you.